Venice Lido: Venice Film Festival

 In 1939 the Fascist government imposed the assignation of the awards to two propaganda films, a fascist one and a Nazi one.
 Because of this the Americans boycotted the 1940 festival.
 The 1940, 1941 and 1942 editions are not listed as part of the festival because the government assumed total control of the screening of films and chose films from the Rome–Berlin axis.
 These festival were screened at two cinemas in Venice because the film hall was requisitioned.
 From 1943 to 1945 the festival was suspended because of the war.
 It resumed in 1946.
-However, the French wanted their new festival, the Cannes Film Festival, to start at the same time as he Venice one.
+However, the French wanted their new festival, the Cannes Film Festival, to start at the same time as the Venice one.
 After negotiations it was decided that Cannes would run in the spring and Venice would start later, in late August.
 In 1946 and 1947 the festival was held in Venice because the film hall was requisitioned, this time by the American army.
 In the latter year the screenings took place at the Doge's Palace.
 The festival returned to the Lido in 1948.
 An arena for outdoors screenings was built outside the film hall.
 In 1949 the festival's award, which was called International Great Prize of Venice, was renamed St. Mark's Lion Prize.
 Later it was called the Golden Lion.

 The Lido has also hosted numerous film-shoots.
 In 1971 the film Death in Venice (Morte a Venezia), directed by Luchino Visconti, starring Dirk Bogarde and Björn Andrésen, and based on Death in Venice, the novella published in 1912 by Thomas Mann, was screened.
 Both the novella and the film were set at Lido and the Grand Hotel des Bains, where Thomas Mann stayed with his wife and brother in the summer of 1911.
 The novella was also turned into the Death in Venice opera by Benjamin Britten (his last opera) in 1973 and into a ballet by John Neumeier in 2003.